Bonelab/bonelab-website/_posts/2024-10-06-improving-trabecular-segmentation-by-image-filtering.md

 The use of HR-pQCT of the knee is relatively new, and although we are able to collect images as part of our normal protocol now, the size of the knee seems to lead to some beam hardening issues at the centre.
-This is manifested as a slight darking of the trabecular structure.
+This is manifested as a slight darkening of the trabecular structure.
 There is work by the UCSF group (Kazakia, Burghardt) that has shown the so-called Laplace-Hamming filter provided by Scanco Medical IPL seems to perform better than the standard Gaussian filtering.
 Other methods such as Otsu's method, adaptive filtering, etc, are also options.